lborocomps/menu_app/README.md

-# menu_app
+# recipe_app

-This is a menu app for iphone.
+This is a recipe app for iphone.